MartinEesmaa/VVCEasy/VVC.md

 * BSD
 * Android 4.0.1 (API 14, Ice Cream Sandwich) and later
 * Haiku OS (x86_64 only)
+* Oracle Solaris 11

 ### Downloads

-NOTE: uvg266 compiled by same architectures supported of vvenc & vvdec.
+NOTE: uvg266 compiled by same architectures supported of vvdec & vvenc.

 All compiled builds are compressed files on 7-Zip.